-Watershed and TorranceLearning have been friends for a number of years now.
-TorranceLearning does great consulting work in the Experience API space, encouraging people to tinker with the specification via the xAPI cohorts that provide opportunities to collaborate with like-minded professionals from all over the world on xAPI projects.
+Watershed and TorranceLearning have been friends for several years now, and it's safe to say that they do great consulting work in the Experience API space.
+We love how they encourage people to tinker with the specification via xAPI cohorts, which provide opportunities to collaborate with like-minded professionals from all over the world on xAPI projects.

 xAPI Isn't Just for Coders